webrecorder/public-web-archives/README.md

 If there is another API spec that should be included, feel free to submit it as a request and/or suggest how it might be included!

-### Why make such a list here?
+### Why make a new web archive directory?

-The intent of this list is to be:
+The intent of this directory is to be:

 - open-source and distributed (git is the perfect place for it!)
 - independent from any specific product, service or protocol.
 - presented in a human and machine-readable format

-The list is intended to encourage interoperability and interconnectedness between different web archives.
+This directory and WAM format are intended to encourage interoperability and interconnectedness between different web archives.

 ### Aren't there other archives lists out there already?